Semantic Representation Attack against Aligned Large Language Models: Methodology

-\begin{proof} Please refer to Appendix \ref{sec:coherence_convergence_relation} for the detailed proof. \end{proof} This theorem shows that coherent adversarial prompts are related to multiple semantically equivalent responses, not just one specific response, as shown in Fig. \ref{fig:prob_distrubution}.
+This theorem shows that coherent adversarial prompts are related to multiple semantically equivalent responses, not just one specific response, as shown in Fig. \ref{fig:prob_distrubution}.
 Refer to \ref{sec:empirical_explanation} for details on the empirical validation.
 This principle provides three key insights for adversarial attacks.
 First, LLMs tend to converge on coherent semantic representations, forming a shared space for synonymous expressions.
 Second, alignment safeguards are trained on limited datasets, which means they do not fully recognize all possible semantic representations.
 Finally, coherent adversarial prompts can shift probabilities toward semantic representations outside the training scope while maintaining naturalness.